AlibabaCloudDocs/ots/intl.en-US/Data channels/Data import/Synchronize data from one table to another table.md

         After the task is completed, you can check whether the task is successful and view the number of exported rows on the Runtime Log tab.

-5.  \(Optional\) Run the data synchronization task at the scheduled time.
-For more information, see [Configure recurrence and dependencies for a node]().
+5.  \(Optional\) Execute the synchronization task at the scheduled time.
+For more information, see[Configure recurrence and dependencies for a node]().